mobiletest2016/machine-learning-articles/articles/introduction-to-transformers-in-machine-learning.md

 - A **multi-head attention segment**, where self-attention is applied to the encoded inputs (serving as queries and keys) and the combination of masked multi-head attention outputs / input residual, being the gateway where encoded inputs and target outputs are merged.
 - A **feedforward segment**, which is applied position-wise to each token passed along.

 Finally, there is a small additional appendix - a **linear layer** and a **Softmax activation function**.
 These will take the output of the decoder segment and transform it into a logits output (i.e. a value based output for each of the tokens in the vocabulary) and a [pseudoprobability output](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/how-does-the-softmax-activation-function-work.md) which assigns probabilities to each of the possible token outputs given the logit values.
-By simply taking the \[latex\]\\text{argmax}\[/latex\] value from these outputs, we can identify the word that is the most likely prediction here.
+By simply taking the $\\text{argmax}$ value from these outputs, we can identify the word that is the most likely prediction here.

 We'll take a look at all these aspects in more detail now.